rasheedamir/fmu/README.md

 In default mode, fmu will use the `"dev"` profile
 If you run the application without Maven, launch the "Application" class (you can probably run it easily from your IDE by right-clicking on it).

+1. `npm install` to fetch all packages specified in the Package.json file
+2. `bower install` to fetch all packages specified in the bower.json file
-If you run the application with Maven, run `mvn -Pdev spring-boot:run -Drun.jvmArguments="-XX:MaxPermSize=256M"`
+3. If you run the application with Maven, run `mvn -Pdev spring-boot:run -Drun.jvmArguments="-XX:MaxPermSize=256M"`

 ####prod
 In production, fmu has to run with the `"prod"` profile